-As you enter your 8th month of pregnancy, you are probably feeling very ready for the baby to be out of your body, and this is normal.
+As you enter your eighth month of pregnancy, you are probably feeling very ready for the baby to be out of your body.
 Just continue to eat and exercise properly, get plenty of rest, and go to your appointments.
 Follow any and all instructions given to you by your healthcare provider, and don’t do anything too strenuous during these last weeks of pregnancy.

 Symptoms and Body Changes at 32 Weeks

 The name of the game (as it has been) is weight gain.
-You should be gaining an average of a pound per week, plus your blood volume has increased by up to 50% to accommodate you and your baby during delivery.
-Even at 32 weeks pregnant you’re probably still experiencing some or all of the normal pregnancy symptoms such as fatigue, leaking breasts, pregnancy pains, constipation, heartburn, insomnia, shortness of breath, cramps in legs, vaginal discharge, nose bleeds, hemorrhoids, varicose veins, mood swings, stretch marks, contractions, and sometimes, even at this late stage, nausea.
-The baby may have already moved, or could be on its way to the pelvis area in preparation for birth.
+You should be gaining an average of a pound per week, and your blood volume has increased by up to 50 percent.
+You’re probably still experiencing the normal pregnancy symptoms: fatigue, leaking breasts, pregnancy pains, constipation, heartburn, insomnia, shortness of breath, cramps in your legs, vaginal discharge, nosebleeds, hemorrhoids, varicose veins, mood swings, stretch marks, contractions, and sometimes—even at this late stage—nausea.
+The baby may already have moved toward the pelvis in preparation for birth.

 Pregnancy Week 32 Tips

-Braxton Hicks contractions at this stage can cause false signs of labor.
-If you don’t know how to distinguish the difference, don’t hesitate to contact your doctor and schedule an immediate appointment.
+Braxton Hicks contractions (false signs of labor) can occur at this stage.
+If you don’t know how to tell the difference, don’t hesitate to ask your doctor.
 These contractions are normal, and you should think of them as practice for the real thing.
-Try changing positions more often, taking warm (but not too warm) baths, and relaxing to help ease the discomfort.
+Try changing positions more often, taking warm (but not too warm) baths, and lounging to help ease the discomfort.
 Even eating small meals can help reduce contractions at this point.
 Next is pregnancy at 33 weeks.